Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: Conclusions and Future Work

+In conclusion, the work addresses the problem of motion planning for a team of heterogeneous robots ensuring a global mission that includes visiting and/or avoiding regions of interest.
+Our proposed novel framework, denoted \emph{High-Level robot team Petri Net} (HLrtPN) system, exploits the Nets-within-Nets paradigm to model the movement and mission of the robots through a nested Petri net structure.
+The \emph{Global Enabling Function} ensures synchronization between the different nets.
+The step-by-step implementation in Renew is available in \cite{NwNsite}.
+The feasibility of HLrtPN is supported by simulation experiments considering a realistic hospital scenario, facilitating easier modeling of robotic systems when compared with other discrete event system approaches.

-Although our approach provides a scalable and independent method of modeling the motion of heterogeneous systems based on RobotOPN's structure topology, two questions are raised in terms of (i) inferring the computational tractability scales when the number of robots increases, and (ii) encapsulating time constraints under high-level Petri nets formalism, which would be suitable in the motion planning field.
+\textbf{Limitations and future work.} Besides the series of advantages that our proposed framework introduces, such as the novelty of the Nets-within-Nets paradigm used for the first time (based on the current state of the art) in planning solutions for multi-robot systems, the flexibility towards modeling heterogeneous robotic teams ensuring a global mission while having comparable simulation results when considering other approaches from literature \cite{Kloetzer2020-ey, hustiu2024multi, ding2011automatic}, some limitation can be noted here.
+Four challenges are raised in terms of (i) computing the optimal solution, (ii) inferring the computational tractability scales when the number of robots increases, (iii) encapsulating time constraints under high-level Petri nets formalism, which would be suitable in the motion planning field considering real-time applications, and (iv) preventing the occurrence of spurious firing of transitions.
+We believe future work can be directed towards these alleviated issues, enhancing its potential.